 Coconut oil is high in lauric acid, which helps kill the bacteria that cause acne.

 Applying coconut oil to the skin can kill acne-causing bacteria and increase moisture, which may also reduce acne scarring.

-However, coconut oil may be problematic for people with very oily skin.
+However, coconut oil may not help people with very oily skin.

-To avoid making the problem worse, you may want to check with a dermatologist before trying it out.
+To avoid making acne worse, you may want to check with a dermatologist or healthcare professional before trying it out.

 However, eating coconut oil is safe.
-The studies showing health benefits used two tablespoons (30 ml) per day.
+Studies showing health benefits used 2 tablespoons (30 ml) per day (23).

-If you want to try it, organic, virgin coconut oil is the best kind.
+If you want to try it, see if you can find virgin coconut oil.